Ortus-Solutions/commandbox/readme.txt

 Then run "sudo apt-get update; sudo apt-get install box-cli"

 ********************************************************************************
-BOX USAGE
+COMMANDBOX USAGE
 ********************************************************************************
-Box is either an EXE, a binary, or a JAR file, depending on preference.
+CommandBox is either an EXE, a binary, or a JAR file, depending on preference.
 They all work the same, expanding the needed resources by default into your user home directory under .box/ (if not there already).

-You can run Box in interactive CLI mode, or server mode.
-To run in ineractive mode, simply type "box -shell".
+You can run CommandBox in interactive CLI mode, or server mode.
+To run in interactive mode, simply type "box -shell".
 To run the server, type "box -server".

-Type "help" at the box> prompt to get a list of available commands and namespaces.
+Type "help" at the CommandBox> prompt to get a list of available commands.
-Type "help [command|namespace] [command]" for in-depth descriptions.
+Type "help [command]" for in-depth descriptions.

 ********************************************************************************
-BOX NAMESPACES
+COMMANDBOX COMMANDS
 ********************************************************************************
-Box is extensible via command "namespaces".
+CommandBox is extensible via command CFCs.
 Any CFC in the
-${box.home}/cfml/box/namespace directory will be added to the default namespace, otherwise they should be in their namespace directory, named the same, ex:
-${box.home}/cfml/box/namespace/cfdistro/cfdistro.cfc
+${box.home}/cfml/cli/commands directory will be added registered as a command as long as it extends cli.BaseCommand and has a run() method.
+CFCs that are nested in subfolders, will create multi-part command names Ex:
+${box.home}/cfml/cli/coldbox/init.cfc.
+That would create a two-part command called "command init" Everything after the command is considered parameters.

 These extension CFCs have the Shell object passed to their init().

 Tab completion and help are powered by metadata on these CFCs.
-If you would like to use a friendlier name for your command, add @command.name my-neat-name, or add command aliases (not listed in help) or help text, via comment annotations, ex:
+If you would like to use a friendlier name for your command, add the attribute "aliases" to the component which is a comma-delimited list of names

+dir.cfc
 /**
  * List directories
  * 	ex: dir /my/path
+ **/
+component extends="cli.BaseCommand" aliases="ls,directory" {

+	/**
 	 * @directory.hint directory
 	 * @recurse.hint recursively list
- 	 * @command.aliases ls, directory
 	 **/
-	function dir(String directory="", Boolean recurse=false)  {...}
+	function run( String directory="", Boolean recurse=false )  {
+		...
+	}

+}

 ********************************************************************************
-BOX DEVELOPMENT
+COMMANDBOX DEVELOPMENT
 ********************************************************************************
 To hack on the sources, there are two main approaches.

-The easiest is to install box, and then CD to the ./src/cfml/box directory and type "box shell.cfm".
+The easiest is to install CommandBox, and then CD to the ./src/cfml/cli directory and type "box shell.cfm".
 This will load the source version of the shell, instead of the included one.
-Make any changes you want to the sources, and then at the box> prompt run "reload", which will load your changes.
+Make any changes you want to the sources, and then at the CommandBox> prompt run "reload", which will load your changes.

 The second way is to build the test server and run the tests through the IDE or the TestBox facade (see the ./build/build.xml file for the URL).